MilesEDaniels/Exploratory_Analysis_CRR_TDM/README.md

 ## Below are time series for CCR and TDM.
 These are values adjusted for hatchery and age.
 ![plot](CRR_TDM_Raw_Hatchery_Age_Adjusted.png)

-Another way to look at this data, however, is shown below where the time series of CRR is plotted, but each year is color coded by TDM.
-Looking at the data this way seems to show that the year with a significant amount of TDM often have a CRR of < 1.
+Another way to look at this data, however, is shown below where the time series of CRR is plotted, but each year is color coded by brood year TDM.
+Looking at the data this way seems to show that brood years with a significant amount of TDM often have a CRR of < 1.

 ## Below is a time series of CRR color coded by TDM after adjusting for hatchery and age.